pubnub/pubnub-mcp-server/resources/sdk_docs/go_configuration.md

 ## User ID

 Set or get a user ID at runtime.
-Required to connect.

 ### Method(s)